Minimal Color Palettes

 Adopting a minimal color approach delivers advantages that extend beyond aesthetics:

 - Better accessibility: Minimal palettes built on proper contrast ratios between neutral steps naturally meet WCAG standards.
 With fewer colors to test, accessibility auditing becomes faster and more reliable.
+Use the contrast checker to verify your neutral steps meet WCAG standards.

 - Faster design iteration: When your palette is a gray scale plus one accent, designers spend less time choosing colors and more time on layout, spacing, and interaction — the elements that actually drive usability.